vazzup/vazzup.github.io/_posts/2020-04-27-A-Frostian-Bargain.md

 date:   2020-04-27
 tags: Vatsal Kanakiya personal blog Frost Faust poem life philosophy
 ---
 Faust was an erudite man - a scholar.
 He was a voracious learner.
-And so when he me the devil, the devil offered him all the knowledge of the world.
+And so when he met the devil, the devil offered him all the knowledge of the world.
 For the meager cost of his soul.
 This is the Faustian bargain.
 It is supposed to be a warning tale for the ambitious who may give up their morality or humanity for a goal.